 - If a repair is necessary one should contact the "Kol Ha'Briut" hotline or .

 - The majority of the repairs will be done by the National Unit for Rehabilitation and Mobility Equipment.

 - Mobility devices provided from 2014 and on:

-- For devices provided by licensed provided (by the center), you should turn directly the the licensed provider who provided you with the device.
+- For devices provided by licensed provided (by the center), you should contact the the licensed provider who provided you with the device directly.

 Returning Devices After Use

 - The following devices must be returned to the Ministry of Health office after use:

 - Toilet wheelchairs

 - Stair climbing aids to be attached to a wheelchair/mobile stair elevators